Depression

 Posted on 30/11/2022 in Anxiety, Depression, Stress Management

+TL;DR: Seasonal Affective Disorder (SAD) is a type of depression that usually occurs in winter, affecting about 15% of Canadians.
+To manage SAD, try getting sunlight, staying active, limiting carbs and alcohol, connecting with loved ones, and seeking therapy for support.
 While the ‘winter blues’ and seasonal affective disorder (SAD) are often mentioned together, SAD more deeply affects the individuals who experience it.
 SAD is a type of depression that occurs with the shift of the seasons and impacts approximately 15% of Canadians, at least mildly, in their lifetime according to the Canadian Psychological Association 1.
-SAD is most commonly experienced in the winter months, however, it can also be experienced in any of the other three seasons 2.
-Regardless of when you experience symptoms of SAD, psychologists at Insight Psychological encourage you to utilize the following 5 tips to cope… Read More Here!
+SAD is most commonly… Read More Here!

 Supporting the Families of First Responders